gaborvecsei/gaborvecsei.github.io/_posts/2020-02-24-Monte-Carlo-Dropout.md

 # Experiments

-I created a model which contains dropout after every convolutional and fully connected layer but the last one which provides the outputs.
+I created a model which contains spatial dropout after every convolutional and a simple dropout after every fully connected layer but the last one which provides the outputs.

+Spatial dropout is needed as I work with a convolutional network and masking single connections is not effective as it does not remove enough semantic information.
+But masking whole feature maps (or regions) can force the network to learn from remaining maps.
+This produces a more diverse set of features *[4]*.

 <img src="https://gaborvecsei.github.io/assets/images/blog/mc_dropout/model.png" alt="Model">